Acute and general care is provided at our Main Clinic at 25 Third Street.

 Wurli’s Main Clinic is AGPAL accredited.

-Women’s and children’s health care is provided at their new location at 21 Third Street.
+Women’s and children’s health care is provided at 21 Third Street.

 The aim of the Women’s and Children’s Health Unit is to see healthy women having healthy pregnancies; and healthy babies and children who grow to be healthy adults.

-Chronic conditions care is provided at the Gudbinji Chronic Disease Clinic at 6 Kintore Street.
+Chronic conditions care is provided at the Gudbinji Clinic at 6 Kintore Street.

-The Gudbinji Chronic Disease Services, known simply as ‘Gudbinji’, caters for Wurli clients referred from other parts of the service when they have been diagnosed with a chronic disease such as diabetes, heart disease, respiratory disease, renal disease and cancer.
+Clients diagnosed with a chronic disease such as diabetes, heart disease, respiratory disease, renal disease and cancer can attend this clinic.
 Gudbinji also looks after aged and disability care clients.

 Gudbinji is AGPAL accredited.